TREC Finances

 FINANCIAL AID:

-Students will continue to be eligible for financial aid while studying on a longTREC, whether the Drew London Semester or a longTREC Global Partner Program.
-This includes federal and state loans and Drew merit scholarships and need-based grants.
+Students with financial need will continue to be eligible for financial aid while studying on a longTREC program (London Semester longTREC or a Global Partner Program longTREC).
+This includes federal and state grants, federal and private loans, and Drew merit scholarships and need-based grants.
 It does not include work study.
-In general, eligibility for financial aid is based on Drew tuition, cost of housing and meals for the program in which you are participating and an allowance for books, travel and personal expenses.
+In general, eligibility for financial aid is based on Drew tuition, and cost of housing and meals for the program in which a student is participating and an allowance for books, travel and personal expenses.

-Merit scholarships that are a part of a need-based financial aid package may be used to their full semester value for a longTREC Global Partner Program.
-However, if your merit scholarship exceeds your financial need and you enroll
+Merit Scholarships that are a part of a need-based financial aid package may be used to their full semester value for a Global Partner Program longTREC .

-in a longTREC Global Partner Program, the value of the merit scholarship will be the greater of half of the original semester award or the difference between tuition at Drew and the cost of the Global Partner Program.
+However, if a merit scholarship exceeds a student’s financial need and a student enrolls in a Global Partner Program longTREC, the value of the merit scholarship will be the greater of half of the original semester award or the difference between tuition at Drew and the cost of the Global Partner Program.

-If you currently receive financial assistance from Drew, you must reapply for financial aid each year; participation in a global education program does not change this requirement.
+If a student currently receives financial assistance from Drew, the student must reapply for financial aid each year; participation in a TREC does not change this requirement.
 Applications should be submitted to Drew’s Office of Financial Assistance according to the usual regulations and deadlines.

-If you receive outside scholarships, your financial aid is subject to adjustment.
+If a student receives outside scholarships, their financial aid is subject to adjustment.
 Aid cannot exceed the cost of attendance of a longTREC program.

 nycTRECs